LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic04-1-History.md

 ## Frank Rosenblatt and  the Perceptron

-1957: The perceptron, based on the McCulloch–Pitts mathematical model of a neuron (1943), is an algorithm for supervised machine learning for binary classifiers.
-The first hardware implementation, known as the Mark I Perceptron, was built at the Cornell Aeronautical Laboratory by Frank Rosenblatt.
+1957: The perceptron, designed by by Frank Rosenblatt, was based on the McCulloch–Pitts mathematical model of a neuron (1943).
+It was a system for supervised machine learning for binary classifiers.
+The first Perceptron, known as the Mark I, was a combination of software that ran on an IBM 7094 and custom hardware consisting of transisterized circuits.
+It was built at the Cornell Aeronautical Laboratory which was affiliated with Cornell University in New York.

 This was an early example of connectionism which was a competing approach to symbolism the dominant approach to AI at the time.